-The employer, Sapphire Coast Community Aged Care, said it was acting pursuant to government advice, and what it considered to be the requirements of a New South Wales government public health order, by mandating a COVID vaccine for all of its workers.
+The employer, Sapphire Coast Community Aged Care, said it was acting pursuant to government advice, and what it considered to be the requirements of a New South Wales government public health order, by mandating vaccinination for all of its workers.

 It noted that the state’s health minister had stated publicly that the only acceptable reasons for not having the vaccine in the context of aged care work were proof of anaphylaxis or Guillain-Barre Syndrome following vaccination, or being on check point inhibitors for cancer.

-The employee, Ms Kimber, claimed she had suffered adverse effects to a work mandated influenza vaccine in 2016, and refused on that basis to have a COVID vaccine.
+The employee, Ms Kimber, claimed she had suffered adverse effects to a work mandated influenza vaccine in 2016, and refused on that basis to be vaccinated.